+35725368683

 Step Seven: Final Accounts

-Costs and probate fees vary according to complexity, nature of the estate, and other factors, such as whether all the beneficiaries are located in Cyprus, whether the will is foreign or Cypriot, etc. The minimum cost is currently 3,000 euros.
+Costs and probate fees vary according to complexity, nature of the estate, and other factors, such as whether all the beneficiaries are located in Cyprus, whether the will is foreign or Cypriot, etc. The minimum probate cost in Cyprus is currently 3,000 euros.

 Resealing is the recognition of a foreign probate document by the Cyprus court.
 It concerns cases where a non-Cyprus resident has retained or acquired assets in Cyprus which form part of his/her estate at death.

-Through this procedure, the documents are “re-sealed” in Cyprus and an administrator is appointed by the Court to arrange for the assets to be distributed.
+Through this procedure, the documents are “re-sealed” in Cyprus, and the court appoints an administrator to distribute the assets.

 How We Can Help?